kayleeisokay/kayleeisokay.github.io/_posts/2024-08-11-conjugate-priors.md

 From the histogram we see that the distribution of X is strictly positive and is discrete (integers) which makes it a good candidate for a Poisson model.
 Let's assume the prior is $\Lambda \sim Gamma(1000, 2)$.

-From wikipedia we see that the updating rules are
+From [Wikipedia](https://en.wikipedia.org/wiki/Conjugate_prior) we glean the updating rules which are

 $$
 \alpha + \sum_{i=1}^n x_i